ml-mipt/ml-mipt.github.io/index.md

 ## Communication

-We make announsments on lectures and seminars and are glad to answer your questions regarding theory or homeworks.
+We make announcements on lectures and seminars and are glad to answer your questions regarding theory or homework.

-Also for each launnch we provide two Telegram resourses:
+Also for each launch we provide two Telegram resourсes:
 * Alerts channel
-     announsments of important events: schedule changing, deadlines, etc. read this channel regulary to stay tuned
+     announcements of important events: schedule changing, deadlines, etc. read this channel regularly to stay tuned
 * Course chat
-    answers on your questions, course topic discussions and so on We do advice you to join both of them, relevant liks are available on level pages.
+    answers to your questions, course topic discussions and so on We do advise you to join both of them, relevant links are available on level pages.

 ### Rules

 We ask you:
 - don't flood: chat contains lots of people - respect their time and attention.
     This especially regards tutors because we try to carefully read and respond to every message.
-- don't spoil homeworks' solutions.
+- don't spoil homework solutions.
 Discuss common approaches or specific topics.
 - don't use foul language (including stickers), don't be rude.
 Respect each other, be constructive.
 - try not to write direct messages to tutors because you are numerous but we are not.
 If you want to call particular person or draw attention use `@mention`